GeoTecINIT/OpenData4OpenCities/README.md

-# Open Data for Open Cities full day Workshop: Re-use and discovery level, applied to the spatial point analysis process on linear networks.
+# 2nd AGILE Workshop Open Data for Open Cities - OD4OC : The reuse of open data through spatial analysis.

-5th Participatory Workshop of [initiative CityData 3.0](http://opendata4opencities.uji.es) for AGILE 2017 Conference in  Wageningen University, The Netherlands.
+This is the second version of the Participatory Workshop Open Data for Open Cities (http://opendata4opencities.uji.es) for AGILE 2018 Conference in  Lund University, Lund - Sweden.

 In case you find the resources of this page useful to incorporate them in your projects or research, the authors appreciate to be mentioned.
-Fernando Benitez, Universitat Jaume I, Spain - benitezm@uji.es Mohammad Medhi Moradi, Universitar Jaume I, Spain - moradi@uji.es [GeoC: Enabling Open Cities](http://geo-c.eu/)
+Adeoluwa Akande, Universidade Nova de Lisboa, Portugal - adeoluwa.akande@novaims.unl.pt Fernando Benitez, Universitar Jaume I, Spain - benitezm@uji.es [GeoC: Enabling Open Cities](http://geo-c.eu/)

-[Here](https://github.com/GeoTecINIT/OpenData4OpenCities/blob/master/AGILE2017%20OpenData4OpenCities.pdf) you can read and download the slides of this workshop.
+[Here](Soon) you will can read and download the slides of this workshop.

 Find here the detailed agenda of this workshop, the presentations slides, and our keynote speaker presentation, from European Data Portal. http://opendata4opencities.uji.es